Cross-Cultural Psychology: Critical Thinking and Contemporary Applications (7th ed.)

-Written in a conversational style that transforms complex ideas into accessible ones, this international best-seller provides an interdisciplinary review of the theories and research in cross‐cultural psychology.
-The book’s unique critical thinking framework, including Critical Thinking boxes, helps to develop analytical skills.
+Written in a conversational style that transforms complex ideas into accessible ones, this international best-selling textbook provides an interdisciplinary review of the theories and research in cross‐cultural psychology.
+The text’s unique critical thinking framework, including Critical Thinking boxes, helps students develop analytical skills.
 Exercises interspersed throughout promote active learning and encourage class discussion.
 Case in Point sections review controversial issues and opinions about behavior in different cultural contexts.
 Cross‐Cultural Sensitivity boxes underscore the importance of empathy in communication.
-Numerous applications better prepare students for working in various multicultural contexts such as teaching, counseling, health care, and social work.
+Numerous applications prepare students for working in various multicultural contexts such as teaching, counseling, health care, and social work.

-Over 200 recent references, particularly on studies of non-western regions such as the Middle East, Africa, Asia, & Latin America as well as the US and Europe.
+over 190 recent references, particularly on studies of non-Western regions such as the Middle East, Africa, Asia, and Latin America, as well as the United States and Europe.

-New or revised chapter opening vignettes that draw upon current events.
+new or revised chapter openings that draw upon current events.

-More examples related to the experiences of international students in the US and indigenous people.
+more examples related to the experiences of international students in the United States and indigenous people.

-New research on gender, race, religious beliefs, parenting styles, sexual orientation, ethnic identity and stereotypes, conflict resolution, immigration, intelligence, physical abuse, states of consciousness, DSM-5, cultural customs, evolutionary psychology, treatment of psychological disorders, and acculturation.
+new research on global trends, nationalism, gender, race, religious beliefs, parenting styles, sexual orientation, ethnic identity and stereotypes, immigration, intelligence, substance abuse, states of consciousness, DSM-5, cultural customs, evolutionary psychology, treatment of psychological disorders, and acculturation.